Ultimate Guide to Booking a Shinkansen for Families in Japan 2025

 Q: How do I book a specific seat to see Mt.
 Fuji on the Shinkansen?

 A: To see Mt.
-Fuji from the Shinkansen, book a window seat on the right side (seat D or E) when traveling from Tokyo to Kyoto or Osaka, or the left side if going in the opposite direction.
-When booking online or at a JR ticket counter, request these seats specifically to get the best chance of spotting Mt.
-Fuji on a clear day.
+Fuji from the Shinkansen, book a window seat on the right side (seat D or E) when traveling from Tokyo toward Kyoto or Osaka.
+If traveling the opposite way, choose the left side.
+When booking, ask for Mt.
+Fuji view seats to improve your chances on a clear day.

 Q: What is the luggage limit on the Shinkansen with kids?

-A: On the Shinkansen, each passenger, including families with kids, can bring up to two pieces of luggage, each weighing up to 30 kg and with a total size of up to 250 cm (length + width + height).
-Bags larger than 160 cm are considered oversized and require a reservation for the designated luggage area behind the last row of seats.
-This space is ideal for strollers and large suitcases.
+A: Each passenger may bring two pieces of luggage up to 30 kg each, with a combined size of 250 cm or less.
+Bags over 160 cm are considered oversized and require a reservation for the luggage area behind the last row of seats.
+This space is also ideal for strollers and large suitcases.

 Q: Is there a private nursing or baby changing room on the Shinkansen?

-A: Yes, many Shinkansen trains have a multi-purpose room or baby care room for nursing, diaper changing, or calming a fussy child.
-These are typically located near the end cars.
-Ask a train conductor for access or directions, as availability may vary by train type and route.
+A: Yes, many Shinkansen trains have a multi-purpose or baby care room for nursing, diaper changes, or calming a child.
+These are usually located near the end cars.
+Ask a train conductor for directions, as availability varies by train type and route.

 Until Next Time…